 You may have seen rows of them in grocery, drug stores, discount, and big-box stores alike.

 They usually have an attractive drawing on them.
-The ones found in the United States are often dedicated to the Sacred Heart of Jesus, the Virgin Mary, St. Michael, St. Joseph, or another sacred concept, and mostly sold to members of the Catholic Church, devout or otherwise.
+The ones found in the United States are often dedicated to the Sacred Heart of Jesus, the Virgin Mary, St. Michael, St. Joseph, or another sacred concept, and are mostly sold to members of the Catholic Church, devout or otherwise.

 When times are tough, they’re especially good sellers.
 In March 2020, when the coronavirus started becoming more frequent in the United States, I noticed that their price rose over 150 percent at one big-box store after churches closed.